New on the blogHave a look at my latest posts

 The kitchen in three favourite corners · GreenGate, Farmhouse & SMEG mint

-Hallway with white cabinet, Sequetucket Habor lettering, tulips and GreenGate baskets
+Hallway with a white cabinet, Sequetucket Habor lettering, tulips and GreenGate baskets

-The hallway · Sequetucket Habor, a touch of Nantucket at home
+The hallway · Sequetucket Harbor, a touch of Nantucket at our place

 The hallway is the first thing my guests see – and I love throwing them a little “come in, make yourself at home” right away.
-The hand-painted “Sequetucket Habor” lettering on the cabinet is my little homage to Nantucket, to that playful New England feeling that Riviera Maison captures so wonderfully too.
-All around it, pink tulips, daisies, GreenGate baskets, my “Country Garden” sign and, of course, my faithful “Manufacture Paris” bag bustle about – it once followed me home from a trip to France and has never left its hook since.
+The hand-painted “Sequetucket Habor” lettering on the cabinet is my little homage to Nantucket, to that playful New England feeling that Riviera Maison captures so beautifully.
+All around it gather pink tulips, daisies, GreenGate baskets, my “Country Garden” sign and of course my faithful “Manufacture Paris” bag – it once followed me home from a trip to France and has never left its hook since.

 And now the secret

-In summer come the striped cushions and lavender bouquets.
-In autumn, pumpkins and wool throws.
-In winter, fir branches and fairy lights.
+In summer come the striped cushions and bunches of lavender.
+In autumn pumpkins and wool throws.
+In winter fir branches and fairy lights.
 Every season has its own language here at Villa Bloom & Co. – and each time I look forward anew to letting it speak.